armchair-traveller/fCC-Frontend-Projects/README.md

 # Markdown Previewer

-I don't know what I was thinking when I was writing the initial text, but it passed all tests.
-Don't judge.
+I don't know what I was thinking when I was writing the filler, but it passes all tests.
+Feel free to judge.